 When you learn to use Python for data analysis, you’ll also want to download libraries for that purpose.
 While Python is a beginner-friendly programming language, it does take some time to set it up correctly for data analysis.
 Here are the libraries you can look into for Python:

 If you’re not comfortable downloading libraries yet and aren’t sure where to start, you can begin with learning the latest version, Python 3.
-Then, you can ease into courses on how to use Python for data analysis.
-You can also remove the guesswork and use the Analyze Data with Python Skill Path.
+Then once you’ve gotten the basics down, our free course Getting Started with Python for Data Science will show you how to use the language for data science, and you can take your skills even further with our Analyze Data with Python skill path.